 It directly produces nitric oxide through a process called the L-arginine-NO pathway.

-Several studies support the use of L-arginine for increasing blood flow, but only in certain populations.
+Several studies support the use of L-arginine for increased blood flow, but only in certain populations.

 L-citrulline is a dispensable amino acid, meaning your body can make all it needs.